super7ramp/croiseur/doc/explanation/Why-dictionaries-matter.md

 (DNF = Did not finish within 245 seconds.)

-> — It will be interesting in the future to capture the number of backtracks
-> instead of the solving durations, in order to abstract away the raw throughput
+> — It will be interesting to capture the number of backtracks instead of the solving durations, in
-> differences between solvers.
-For a given solver, the number of backtrack is expected
+> order to abstract away the raw throughput differences between solvers.
+For a given solver, the
-> to be proportional to the solving duration.
+> number of backtrack is expected to be proportional to the solving duration.

-From the results above, one can make the following hypothesises on the difficulty of the
+From the results above, one can make the following hypothesises on the compared difficulties of the dictionaries, with A > B meaning "Dictionary A is easier to work with than dictionary B":
-dictionaries:

 - 6x6: UKACD > General French >> General British English
 - 7x7: General French > General British English, UKACD